BUSINESS ASSOCIATE AGREEMENT

 3.14 Compliance with Security Rule.
 Without limiting any other express provision in this BAA, Proximie acknowledges and agrees that, with respect to Electronic PHI, Proximie shall comply with applicable provisions of the Security Rule, as amended from time to time by the Secretary.
 Proximie agrees to use appropriate administrative, physical, and technical safeguards to prevent use or disclosure of Electronic PHI other than as provided for by this BAA.

 4. Permitted Uses and Disclosures by Proximie.

 4.1 Provision of Services to Customer.
-Except as otherwise limited in this BAA, Proximie may use or disclose PHI as necessary to perform functions, activities, or services for, or on behalf of, Customer consistent with this BAA and the Agreement or any other services contract between the Parties, provided that such use or disclosure would not violate HIPAA if done by Customer.
+Except as otherwise limited in this BAA, Proximie may use or disclose PHI as necessary to perform functions, activities, or services for, or on behalf of, Customer consistent with this BAA or any other services contract between the Parties, provided that such use or disclosure would not violate HIPAA if done by Customer.